shubhamkriitr/road_segmentation/README.md

+# Replication sing provided setup scripts
+To replicate our experiments, it should be possible to put the dataset zip (https://polybox.ethz.ch/index.php/s/AGkDmbC8IfmtBkr/download?path=%2F&files=cil-road-segmentation-2022.zip) in the repository, call `source ./setup.sh` to prepare the environment and finally `source ./replicate.sh` to run the experiment.
+However please note that these scripts have not undergone extensive testing, so read the rest of the README and if needed, follow the appropriate steps manually.
+Also, both of these scripts need internet access.
+Finally, please do not edit this README because the script reads the list of images belonging to the validation set is read from the README.

+# Manual replication
 The configuration files of the final experiment are located in `experiment_configs/final`.
 The main config to be used is `config.yaml`.
 The experiments can be run by `python3 run_experiment.py --config config.yaml`.

-To replicate the final experiments, a checkpoint called `globe.ckpt` is needed.
+A checkpoint called `globe.ckpt` is needed.
 This is the checkpoint after training ConvNext on DeepGlobe data and can be downloaded from https://polybox.ethz.ch/index.php/s/1fAbWrYUuf3oLWP.
 Furthermore, to run any experiments, the path to the data needs to be specified in the config under the name `data_root_dir`, which is set to `data/` by default.
 This directory is expected to contain the following directory structure:
-- eval_split
+- split
     - train
         - groundtruth
         - images
-    - val
+    - test
         - groundtruth
         - images
+- test
+    - images

-The model is trained on the images from `eval_split/train` and `eval_split/val` is used as a validation set.
+The model is trained on the images from `split/train`, `split/test` is used as a validation set.
 We used a validation set consisting of the following images:
 - satimage_107.png
 - satimage_126.png
 - satimage_129.png